sujan-kharel/8-Bit-ALU/README.md

-Contains .circ file - executes in Logism
+Download .zip file that contains .circ file to run it on logism